Tapinophobia – The Fear of Being Contagious

 Genetics

-A family history of mental illness increases the chances of a person developing Tapinophobia.
-If this genetic predisposition is combined with a traumatic experience, a person can have a full-fledged phobia.
+A family history of mental illness increases the chances of a person developing tapinophobia.
+If this genetic predisposition is combined with a traumatic experience, a person can develop a full-fledged phobia.

 Trauma